 If you're dealing with new construction or remodeling, it is a totally different situation than a retrofit.
 Generally, with a retrofit, your only problem is getting it to work; you're about as likely to have to deal with regulatory trouble as you are to be struck by lightening.
 With new construction or remodeling, you are likely to have so much regulatory trouble that you may never get to the point of worrying about making it work, and if you do, your task will be greatly complicated by absurd requirements.
-The New Create an Oasis with Grey Water (book)addresses the retrofit reality, and the Builder's Grey Water Guide (book) is a supplement which addresses the regulatory issue.
+Create an Oasis with Grey Water (book) addresses the retrofit reality, and the Builder's Grey Water Guide (book) is a supplement which addresses the regulatory issue.
 For a quick summary, open this link: Builder's action summary.

 Some names were changed to make them more descriptive